Area COVID-19 testing sites

 https://dhss-covid-testing-kauffmanstadium.dragonflyphd.com/

-COVID testing also is being offered every week in the Kansas City area as follows.
+Weekly COVID testing also is being offered as follows.
 For further information, visit www.health.mo.gov/communitytest or call 417-362-6398.
 There is no requirement for an appointment or advance registration.
 You should bring a state ID if you have one.
 If you arrive before the testing event closes, you will be tested.
 In-person testing offered every week:

 • Mondays and Thursdays, 11 a.m. to 7 p.m., Heavy Construction Laborers Local 663, 7820 Prospect, Kansas City.